umr-marbec/datarmor-documentation/README.md

 # Running a job: array

-To repeat a job a certain number of times (if your model has stochasticity for instance), you can use job array:
+To repeat a job a certain number of times (if your model has stochasticity for instance), you can use job arrays:

 ```
 #!/bin/csh